 The standard reason for division of labor is comparative advantage.
 Comparative advantage can come about at the outset of marriage if husbands have higher wages than wives.
-While discrimination is one explanation why husbands earn more than their wives, another explanation is the mating process - how men and women meet and marry - and the resulting differences in demographic characteristics each spouse brings to the marriage.
+While discrimination is one explanation why husbands earn more than their wives, another explanation might very well be the mating process - how men and women meet and marry - and the resulting differences in demographic characteristics each spouse brings to the marriage.
 One of these demographic differences between spouses is age.
 As the biblical quote above indicates, husbands are typically older than their wives.
 Another is educational background.
-Again, at least in the past, husbands' years of schooling exceeds their wives'.
+Again, at least in the past, husbands' years of schooling exceeded their wives'.
 These husbands' age and educational advantages translates to husband-wife wage disparities which could lead to division of labor, even in the absence of discrimination.
 Thus the study of husband-wife age and educational differences is important.

 Social scientists use the singulate mean age at marriage (SMAM) to compute the average age individuals marry.
-The SMAM data reported in the United Nations World Marriage Patterns (2000) based on 236 countries indicate husbands are older than their wives in all but one country.1 This husband-wife age gap tends to be larger in developing countries especially African nations, while in developed countries it tends to be smaller.
-In the US, husbands are just over 2 years older than their wives and at least in the 1960s were almost 1/2 year more educated (Polachek, 1975).
+The SMAM data reported in the United Nations World Marriage Patterns (2000) based on 236 countries indicate husbands are older than their wives in all but one country.
+This husband-wife age gap tends to be larger in developing countries especially African nations, while in developed countries it tends to be smaller.
+In the US, husbands are just over 2 years older than their wives and at least in the 1960s were almost 1⁄2 year more educated (Polachek, 1975).
 As a result of these age and educational advantages, husbands potentially earn more than their wives from the outset of their marriages.
-These earnings differences widen throughout the marriage as comparative advantage causes husbands to specialize in market activities, whereas wives tend to specialize more in home production (Becker, 1985).
-Further these husband-wife wage differences are exacerbated with increased family size (Harkness and Waldfogel, 2003, and Bertrand, Goldin and Katz, 2009).2 Understanding why most men marry younger less educated women than themselves, and correspondingly why women often marry older more educated men, should shed light on the division of labor, and hence help explain the gender (and family) wage gap so prevalent in the US and other countries.
+These earnings differences widen throughout the marriage as comparative advantage causes husbands to specialize in market activities, whereas wives tend to specialize more in home production (Polachek, 1975; Becker, 1985).
+Further these husband-wife wage differences are exacerbated with increased family size (Harkness and Waldfogel, 2003, and Bertrand, Goldin and Katz, 2009).
+Understanding why most men marry younger less educated women than themselves, and correspondingly why women often marry older more educated men, should shed light on the division of labor, and hence help explain the gender (and family) wage gap so prevalent in the US and other countries.

 In a series of papers beginning in 1973, Gary Becker developed an economics approach to the mating process.
 Given the usual principles of families maximizing household utility, he showed how couples positively sort based on complementary traits and negatively sort based on substitutes.
 Using this approach and taking into account the biological constraint that women are fecund for shorter time durations than men, Frank Vella and Sean Collins (1990) as well as Aloysius Siow (1998) argued that fecund women are relatively scarce.
-As a result, they demonstrated that the average age at first marriage is lower for women than men.
+As a result, they demonstrated that www.un.org/esa/population/publications/worldmarriage/worldmarriage.htm the average age at first marriage is lower for women than men.
 By employing a two-sided search model Eugenio Giolito (2003) proved that the husband-wife age gap is larger the larger the difference in fecundity horizons.
 Our paper builds on this literature.
 We adopt a two-sided matching model along with the biological fact that men have a longer fecundity horizon than women.
 In addition, we assume that schooling is so time and effort intensive that those in school put off having children.
-Our model shows (1) that husband-wife age gaps are smaller the lower the demand for children.
+Our model shows (1) that husband-wife age gaps are smaller the lower the demand for children, and (2) that husband-wife schooling differences are smaller the lower the demand for children.